baidyprod/Bookshop/README.md

     exit
     ```
     This command will create 50 books and random quantity of book items of these books.
-11. You are welcome to go to the admin page of books and add a picture to any of them.
-It will be shown in the book's detail page in the shop!
+11. You are welcome to go to the store admin page (127.0.0.1:8001/admin) click on "Books", choose any book and add a picture to it.
+The picture will be shown in the book's detail page in the shop!
 12. So, your main services are: 127.0.0.1:8000 (Shop), 127.0.0.1:8001 (Store), 127.0.0.1:8025 (Emails)
 13. Now I want to walk you through the whole selling process.
-    1. Go to the shop (localhost:8000)
+    1. Go to the shop (127.0.0.1:8000)
     2. Register, add some books to cart and create an order
-    3. Now go to the admin page of the store (localhost:8001/admin)
+    3. Now go to the admin page of the store (127.0.0.1:8001/admin)
     4. Navigate to "Orders" tab
     5. Choose the newly created order
     6. Add BookItems to it, and change status to success
     7. When you open this order again you can see that there are no BookItems left in it - they were entirely deleted from the store after marking the order as a successful one!
     8. In case if you forget to mark the order as successful, the book items won't be deleted.
 You can open this order again, change the status to success - only after that, book items you have chosen for the order will be deleted.
-    9. I find this is the most interesting part of the project, because store-admin doesn't have to ha
+    9. I find this is the most interesting part of the project, because store-admin doesn't have to handle book items management after packing the order.
+    10. Also, I hope you have noticed how easy it is to pack users order - just select book items which you want to pack, mark the order as the successful and hit "save"!
+    11. Finally, you can go to Mailhog (127.0.0.1:8025) and notice an email, saying that your order was successfully proceeded.
-14. Especially for you, I have created a management command to clear databases in one click!
+14. Especially for you, I have created a management command to clear databases after testing my project in one click!
 Just open a shell of shop/store (Examples higher) and run this command:
     ```python
     python manage.py clear_db
     ```